ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 come together.
 The colors of the data map to the colors of the services from Diagram 1 to give a sense of which services contributed its contents.
-However, various elements within the [Passport Visa](#passport-visa) can be collected into standard form by either the Passport Visa Source Repository or the Passport Visa Signatory depending on the protocols and procedures employed between these components.
+However, various elements within the [Passport Visa](#passport-visa) can be collected into standard form by either the Passport Assertion Repository or the Passport Visa Signatory depending on the protocols and procedures employed between these components.